wahprima/IDNOG-API/fieldInformation.md

 # Field Information - `fieldInformation`

-Field Information or commonly known as *Informasi Umum Lapangan* in Indonesia, is to be written as `workingArea` in API format.
+Field Information or commonly known as *Informasi Umum Lapangan* in Indonesia, is to be written as `workingArea` in API.

-API format based on its reference in `fieldInformation` metadata are described as follow :
+The metadata format based on its reference in **SK Kapusdatin ESDM** are described as follow :

 SK Rev 4.2 | API
 ----------- | -----------